 On the initial spoiling of the combo, my reasoning was that it would become a bit too powerful for Standard.
-Initially, I received some backlash for this opinion, whereas I expect more support.
+Initially, I received some backlash for this opinion.
+I expected more support.
 Of course, there would be an eventual realization that Felidar Guardian was ruining the format.
-As it turned out, those who thought it would be a disaster were completely correct.
-It was nice to be vindicated.
-But at the same time, it was a bit depressing that Wizards so clearly overlooked a design blunder.
+As it turned out, myself and others who thought it would be a disaster were completely correct.
+While it was nice to be vindicated, it was a bit depressing that Wizards so clearly overlooked a design blunder.

 The Origins of the Saheeli Rai & Felidar Guardian Combo

 Saheeli Rai was way too cheap at $5 for the longest time.
 The planeswalker was already part of a couple of infinite combos in Modern with Liquimetal Coating and Altar of the Brood or Disciple of the Vault.
 But, a competitive list never came out of it.
 Still, sooner or later, players knew that a card would be released that would make the 3-mana planeswalker part of something broken, right?

 REALLY, WIZARDS!?
 You just brought back Splinter Twin combo... in STANDARD!

 Splinter Twin & Deceiver Exarch proved to be such a ridiculously powerful combination in Standard that me and a good many other players left competitive Magic for awhile because of it.
 Two card combos are absurd when they are so easy to perform on turn four on a consistent basis.